 How can using artificial intelligence tools like ChatGPT improve how you learn, teach, and write about chemistry?

-The sudden popularity of natural language processing applications like ChatGPT with the general public mirrors the rapid adoption of artificial intelligence (AI) tools by students, educators, and researchers recently in academia.
-Join Amy Fuller of the University of Hawaii−Manoa, André Silva Pimentel of the Pontifícia Universidade Católica do Rio de Janeiro, and Kirk Schanze, Editor-in-Chief of ACS Applied Materials & Interfaces for a discussion of available AI tools useful for chemistry education and technical writing and learn about the risks and limitations inherent in these applications.
-Register now to ask your questions about this emerging hot topic in education and get tips for how to responsibly use these tools to your advantage.
+The sudden popularity of natural language processing applications like ChapGPT has underscored the rapid evolution and accessibility of artificial intelligence (AI) tools for students, educators, and researchers.
+Join Amy Fuller of the University of Hawaii−Manoa, André Silva Pimentel of the Pontifícia Universidade Católica do Rio de Janeiro, and Kirk Schanze, Editor-in-Chief of ACS Applied Materials & Interfaces for a discussion of available AI tools useful for chemistry education and technical writing.
+Register now to learn about the risks and limitations of using AI and ask your questions about how to responsibly use these tools to your advantage.

-This ACS Webinar is moderated by Student Liaisons Damien Cooper and Alivia Ishee of the ACS Undergraduate Student Advisory Board and is co-produced by ACS Education and ACS Student Communities.
+This ACS Webinar is moderated by Student Liaisons Damien Cooper and Alivia Ishee of the ACS Undergraduate Student Advisory Board and is ACS Education and ACS Student Communities.